 Can a Pre Pack be used to dismiss unwanted Employees?

-Under the EU TUPE regulations (Transfer of Undertakings and Permanent Employment) employees with their accumulated rights such as holidays, redundancy entitlement etc. must be transferred to the new Company.
+Under TUPE regulations (Transfer of Undertakings and Permanent Employment) employees with their accumulated rights such as holidays and redundancy entitlement must be transferred to the new Company.